iotaledger/susee-streams-poc/inx-collector/README.md

 [privat tangle README file](./priv_tangle/README.md) which is located in the created `priv_tangle` folder.

+The SUSEE-POC applications *IOTA Bridge* and *Management Console* need to know the domain of the IOTA-Node which can be specified by the CLI `--node` argument.
+The domain name is needed to build the URL of the IOTA-Node-API.
+When the default value - '127.0.0.1' - for the `--node` argument is used, the standard port of the IOTA-Node-API 14265 is automatically used to build the URL of the IOTA-Node-API.
+This will work together with the private tangle for development purposes.

+If you are using the private tangle for development purposes and need to specify the `--node` argument for a SUSEE-POC application explicitly, please use the value `127.0.0.1`.

+Also use the value `http://127.0.0.1:50000` for the `--iota-bridge` argument of SUSEE-POC applications, in case it needs to be specified explicitly.
+This should occur seldom as this is the default value.

 The REST api of the inx collector is available via localhost:9030.
 For example, you can fetch a specific block using the api like this: http://localhost:9030/block/block/block-id-goes-here